Skip to content

 Digital illustration · Triptych · 2024

-An invented word — submerged and seductress, drawn from tectonic subduction: when one plate slides, quiet and uncredited, beneath another.
-The series sits with themes of concealment, transformation, and power through obfuscation — the tension between public image and private truth.
+An invented word—submerged and seductress, drawn from tectonic subduction: when one plate slides, quiet and uncredited, beneath another.
+The series sits with themes of concealment, transformation, and power through obfuscation.
+The tension between public image and private truth.
+The triptych ends on a black bar across her eyes: you can read faces through eyes, and without them she refuses to be known.
+Hyper-visible and completely withheld.
+The bar splits the image like a plate boundary.
+Hair and aura above, body and ornament below, divided by a dark seam.

 Subductress · I